-17. RECORD KEEPING
+7. RECORD KEEPING

-The class teacher will record the steps taken to meet pupils' individual needs through Personal Learning Plans and Pupil Profiles.
+The class teacher will record the steps taken to meet pupils' individual needs through a Personalised Provision Plan.
 At the end of every term, they will assess children using the school's usual assessment arrangements and/or PIVATS assessments.
-These will be saved to Go4Schools or the Lancashire PIVATS Platform, for the SENCo to access.
-In addition to the usual school records, the pupil's learning plans, and profile may include:
+These will be saved to Go4Schools for the SLT team and SENCo to access.
+In addition to the usual school records, the pupil's Personalised Provision Plan will include: